I remember 8 years ago I wrote to you and told you that we would meet each other some day in the future, and now this day has finally arrived…

 During this trip, we went to five different projects across the suburban areas in Nairobi and in the rural areas outside of the city.

-In each visit, we got to meet the children who go to the project, met the staff and learned how the programs are run, and then divided into groups for home visits where we had the opportunity to chat the local families, learned about how they get on with their everyday lives, the struggles they are facing and how their lives have been transformed through the work of Compassion, afterwards we returned to the project to play and chat with the children.
+In each visit, we got to meet the children who go to the project, we also met the staff and learned how the programs are run, and then we were divided into groups for home visits where we had the opportunity to chat the local families, learned about how they get on with their everyday lives, the struggles they are facing and how their lives have been transformed through the work of Compassion, and then we returned to the project to play and chat with the children.

 The first project we went to was located at a suburban area named Umoja.